kunalj101/python_intro_hackathon/chapter2.md

 ---
-title       : Python Libraries and data structures description : In this chapter, we will take you through the libraries we commonly use in data analysis and introduce some of the most common data structures to you.
+title       : Python Libraries and data structures description : In this chapter, we will introduce some of the most common data structures in Python to you and take you through some of the libraries we commonly use in data analysis.

 --- type:NormalExercise lang:python xp:100 skills:2 key:af2f6f90f3